PETER BREINER – Conductor/Pianist/Arranger/Composer

 It is difficult to assign a title to this artist – is he the conductor who composes or is he the pianist who arranges ?
 As he simply states, “I am a musician”.
 In this age of high specialization, it is not so easy to find someone who, with the same ease, takes the podium for a popular light classics concert, play / directs from the piano, conducts a symphonic orchestra in Barber or Janacek or in a program of his own arrangements, a chamber orchestra with baroque programme while playing harpsichord or a group of almost 200 musicians recording a score for Universal Studios’ movie.

-Peter is the curator of “Sounds of Serendipity” – a series of Contemporary Classical Music Concerts featuring new and emerging composers and performers with a unique connection to both Peter and Czech music culture.
-The annual series is presented at the Bohemian National Hall, New York.
+Peter was the curator of “Sounds of Serendipity” – a 3 year series of Contemporary Classical Music Concerts featuring new and emerging composers and performers with a unique connection to both Peter and Czech and Slovak music culture.
+The annual series was presented at the Bohemian National Hall, New York.

 Peter began to study piano in his early childhood (1961) and his exceptional artistry led to his early acceptance at the Conservatory in Kosice (1971).
 He studied piano (L. Kojanova), composition (J. Podprocky), conducting and percussion.
 In 1975-1981 he studied composition at the Academy of Performing Arts in Bratislava (former Czechoslovakia) with Prof. Alexander Moyzes, one of the most significant figures in modern Slovak music.
 Peter Breiner lived in Toronto, Canada since 1992 till 2007 when he moved to New York.